bobaoskit/bobaos.pub/README.md

 Request queue serves common requests like `get datapoint value`, etc.
 Service queue serves requests `ping/get sdk state/reset`, so, if program stuck at datapoint method, it will be possible to reset sdk.

+In addition to queues, bobaos.pub listen redis pubsub channels with same names(`bobaos_req`/`bobaos_service`) for incoming request in stringified json.
+This feature is supported from version `bobaos.pub@2.0.8`.

 ## Installation

 1. Install redis, enable and start service.
 If needed, apply your settings.